giuliohome/web-golang/README.md

 ```
 Open the browser and check it out

-Finally reclaim all the sapce
+Finally reclaim all the space
 ```
 minikube stop
 minikube delete --purge --all